Assembly Robot Lab 4 – Handling the Intersections with Delays and Interrupts

-- The next state variable needs to update when an intersection is detected.
+- The next state variable needs to update when the edge of the room is detected.

 - The updating of the variables should occur automatically without having the program wait for something to happen.

 One final issue that can make this lab seem too complicated to follow is where the robot starts to execute its spin.
 While it will not be a problem right now, it can greatly affect your rate of success with going through the entire maze.
 This is because as the robot is moving, there are several factors such as the battery power remaining, the friction on the wheels, and other things that affect how fast the motors move.
-This leads to the robot drifting off the line or completely missing the line after turning.
+This leads to the robot missing the walls or being in a position where it cannot recover with the wall following algorithm.
 Additionally, the position of the robot when it begins the turn plays a big role in this problem.
-In order to make sure this is not an issue, we will make sure that the robot is in the center of the intersection before it begins to spin.
-As you will see, the robot will have to pass over the intersection in order to be in the right position, which conflicts with our goal of changing states when the intersection is detected.
+In order to make sure this is not an issue, we will make sure that the robot is in the center of the room before it begins to spin.

 The solution that we will be using here is to utilize a timer to trigger the transition between states.
-By turning a timer on when the intersection is detected, we can avoid adding several conditional checks or looping until the robot has crossed the line and is in the center of the room.
-It also allows the robot to continue executing the line following, which does not change any of the code as we will wait until the timer overflows.
+By turning a timer on when the edge of a room is detected, we can avoid adding several conditional checks or looping until the robot has crossed the line and is in the center of the room.
+It also allows the robot to continue executing the wall following, which does not change any of the code as we will wait until the timer overflows.
 The timer overflow interrupt will then update the next state variable so that the spin action will be executed.
-This requires us to have determine the right amount of time before the overflow occurs as it can vary based on the motor speeds.
+This requires us to have determined the right amount of time before the overflow occurs as it can vary based on the motor speeds.
 However, that is easier to take care of than the alternatives.